phreaknik/phonon-network/README.md

 Ethereum smart contracts do not have the ability to *verify* a signature relative to a public key, but they are able to *recover* a signer based on a signature and message.
 They do this using a [recovery parameter](https://ethereum.stackexchange.com/questions/57478/generate-v-parameter-in-ethereum-transaction).
 This is a single bit (value 0 or 1), represented by `v`, which is usually thrown away when a signature is serialized (e.g. using DER format).

 Smart cards return a 64-byte signature containing `r` and `s` params, which are 32 bytes each.
 It does **not** return a `v` value.
 Therefore, we need to recreate `v`.
 Although it isn't very well documented, there *is* a way to calculate `v`: see [here](https://ethereum.stackexchange.com/a/53182).

-However, because it is a single bit, we can just brute force the value using a mechanism such as the following:
+However, because it is a single bit, we can avoid on-card complexity and just brute force the value on another layer using a mechanism such as the following:

 ```
 let v = 27;